ritawatson [at] aol.com

 Policy specialist: Ms. Watson remained at Yale as a public policy advocate for children and families.
 She was Spokesperson for child care legislation through Yale’s Bush Center in Child Development and Social Policy and later Director of Policy and Education for the Department of Psychiatry.

-There she worked on issues of family health, housing, child care, as well as media and community relations through their Substance Abuse Treatment Unit with the Connecticut Mental Health Center.
+There she worked on issues of family health, housing, child care, and both media and community relations through their Substance Abuse Treatment Unit with the Connecticut Mental Health Center.

 Lecturer and Associate Fellow: At Yale, she was a lecturer for the School of Management and edited Yale’s first book for the department: Cases in Health Policy and Management.
-She later taught grant writing for the Fogarty International Scholars Program and served as the Bass Writing Tutor at Ezra Stiles.
+She later taught grant writing for the Fogarty International Scholars Program focusing on grants for AIDS work and served as the Bass Writing Tutor at Ezra Stiles.

-Landmark legislation: Ms. Watson was one of the architects of landmark state legislation that provided for childcare services at treatment centers and a continuum of care model that was adapted nationally.
+Landmark legislation/ state and national: Ms. Watson was one of the architects of landmark state legislation that provided for childcare services at treatment centers and a continuum of care model that was adapted nationally.

 She was a member of the State Commission on Children and was the only State appointee to the special North American Commission for the Child Welfare League of America.